FedDAG: Federated DAG Structure Learning: Preliminaries

 where ${\rm Tr}[\cdot]$ means the trace of a given matrix. $e^{(\cdot)}$, here, is the matrix exponential operation.
-To solve the non-linear model, \citet{ng2019masked} proposes to use a mask $\bm M$, parameterized by a continuous proxy matrix $\bm U$, to approximate the adjacency matrix $\bm B$.
-To enforce the entries of $\bm M$ to approximate the binary form, i.e., $0$ or $1$.
-A two-dimensional version of Gumbel-Softmax \citep{jang2016categorical} approach named Gumbel-Sigmoid is designed to reparameterize $\bm U$ and to ensure the differentiability of the model.
+However, NOTEARS is only designed to solve the linear Gaussian models, which assume that all relationship mechanisms are linear.
+Therefore, the DAG structure and relationship mechanisms can be modeled together by a weighted matrix.
+To extend NOTEARS to the non-linear cases, MCSL~\citep{ng2022masked} proposes to use a mask $\bm M$, parameterized by a continuous proxy matrix $\bm U$, to approximate the adjacency matrix $\bm B$.
+To enforce the entries of $\bm M$ to approximate the binary form, i.e., $0$ or $1$, a two-dimensional version of Gumbel-Softmax~\citep{jang2016categorical} approach named Gumbel-Sigmoid is designed to reparameterize $\bm U$ and to ensure the differentiability of the model.
 Then, $\bm M$ can be obtained element-wisely by